faizak2521/faizak2521/README.md

 About Me

-Hello, I’m Faiza Khan, currently a college student, a passionate learner, and an aspiring coder eager to make a mark in the world of technology.
+Hello, I’m Faiza Khan and currently attending college.
+I'm passionate about what I learn and do; an aspiring coder eager to make a mark in the world of technology.

 Skills
 - Proficient: Python